Dominating Set Knapsack: Profit Optimization on Dominating Sets: Results on Parameterized Complexity Classes

-Now, for the yes-instance of \dosknapsack, the above circuit has satisfying assignment, corresponding to the vertices $u \in \WW$.
-Conversely, for the satisfying assignment of the circuit both $D_{out}=1$ and $S_{out}=1$, which means there exists a \dos of size $k$ with total weight and profit $k$.
+Now, for the yes-instance of \dosknapsack, the above circuit has a satisfying assignment, corresponding to the vertices $u \in \WW$.
+Conversely, for the satisfying assignment of the circuit, i.e., $F_{out}=1$, which means there exists a \dosknapsack of size $k$ with total weight $\leq s$ and profit $\geq d$.